 For Christians, Lent is traditionally a time to fast and repent.
 It’s a time to make a conscious effort to put aside obstacles to our relationship with God.
 If you’re Christian, or if you know Christians, you may associate Lent with giving up chocolate or alcohol, for example.
 For yogis who are also Christian, there are certainly connections between Lent and yoga.

-A post I saw on social media got me thinking about Lent and yoga.
+A post I saw on social media got me thinking this.
 One of my friends noted that Lent is not about giving up chocolate.
 It’s about the cross, specifically what the cross means to you if you’re Christian.

-I thought about this for a while, even repeated the question in my mind: What does the cross mean to me?
+I thought about this for a while, repeating the question in my mind: What does the cross mean to me?

 Letting Go of Ego

 During Lent, Christians focus on the last days of Jesus’ human life.
 As we do that, we can’t help noticing one of the more important lessons associated with the Crucifixion.
 Jesus emphasized dying to self.